The Pingxi Crags

 Descending carefully down the side of Cimu.

-A short walk along the main path brought us to the side track to Putuo and yet another yellow warning sign.
+A short walk along the main path brought us to the Putuo side track and yet another yellow warning sign.
 The track was partially cut into the mountainside as it sidled to the ridgeline.
 Then it became like the others, with carved steps straight up the ridge to the summit.
-Though it was easy enough, the ridge did become extremely narrow in parts.
-Cimu was right next to and below us, giving us a clear view of the steps across its spine and the pockmarks of the track we’d used to descend its near face.
+Though it was easy enough, the ridge narrowed until it was no wider than the steps.
+Cimu was adjacent to and below us, giving us a clear view of the steps across its spine and the pockmarks of the track we’d used to descend its near face.
 The wind had picked up, and was blowing the mist across the ridge.

 The climb up Putuo got very narrow, though wasn’t difficult.